cjerdonek/groome-python/README.md

 This section describes details of the project you get when rendering.

-Rendering with the sample configuration file creates a project called "Pizza."
+The project template is based on the structure of the code base for [Molt](http://cjerdonek.github.com/molt/), which is the reference implementation for rendering Groome templates.

-You can see this project in the project directory `template/expected/`.
+For discussion purposes, we will use the project created from the sample configuration file.
+This project is called "Pizza."
+You can see it in the `template/expected` directory of a source checkout.

 Pizza exposes a command-line script which you can run as follows: